 - Tunnelling commenced in July 2016 and the M4 East is expected to be opened to traffic in early 2019.

-- The consortium of Leighton Contractors, Samsung C&T and John Holland was awarded the preferred design and construction contract for the M4 East tunnels and related connections on 4 June 2015.
+- In June 2015 the consortium of Leighton Contractors, Samsung C&T and John Holland was awarded the preferred design and construction contract for the M4 East tunnels and related connections.

 - The Environmental Impact Statement was on public display for comment in November 2015 and planning approval was granted on 12 February 2016.